yukarasan/GolfBot/README.md

 6. Finding the ball closest to the robot.
 7. Direction and position of goals using angle calculations and distance calculation.
 8. A conversion factor which is calculated to convert pixel distances to real-world distances (in centimeters).
-   * Based on known size of the field
+   * Based on known size of the field.
 9. ??????????????????

 ## Requirements